CSR : Labour Practices Create Workplace Where Employees Can Work Flexibly with Diversity

 Fujitsu General Group has been appointing human resources with management responsibilities from local employees at overseas bases.

 As an initiative to reduce long working hours, the Kawasaki Headquarters area sets a regular leave-on-time day once a week and recommends no overtime days.
-As a result of regular patrols by labor and management to encourage employees to go home on time, the percentage of employees leaving work on time in the Headquarters area on regular leave-on-time day has been roughly 90% throughout FY2020.
+As a result of regular patrols by labor and management to encourage employees to go home on time, the percentage of employees leaving work on time in the Headquarters area on regular leave-on-time day has been roughly 90% throughout FY2021.
 To encourage employees to use their annual paid leave, it has been recommended that each employee takes no less than two days of annual leave every six months and includes a weekend or national holiday to extend the leave time beyond two days.
-In addition, from FY2020, we will increase the number of annual leave days set during the summer vacation period to four days, up by one day, to promote the use of annual leave.
+In addition, from FY2020, we have increased the number of annual leave days set during the summer vacation period to four days, up by one day, to promote the use of annual leave.

 - Company-wide activities to build a foundation that helps reduce environmental impact and increase profitability.